-The International Communication Services Charges and the North Atlantic Enroute Facilities and Services Charge are levied on a per flight basis and do not take weight into account.
+The International Communication Services Charge and the North Atlantic Enroute Facilities and Services Charge are levied on a per flight basis and do not take weight into account.
 The Enroute and Terminal Services charges take weight into account, but less than proportionally.
-The Enroute Charge is based on a unit rate multiplied by the square root of aircraft weight multiplied by the distance in Canadian airspace.
-The Terminal Services Charge is based on a unit rate multiplied by aircraft weight raised to the 0.9 power.
-The Airport Surface Detection Equipment Charge is based on the same formula as that for the Terminal Services Charge (but with a different unit rate).
+The Enroute Charge is based on a unit rate multiplied by the square root of aircraft weight multiplied by distance.
+The Terminal Services Charge is based on a unit rate multiplied by aircraft weight raised to the 0.85 power.

 Pursuant to Subsection 35(7), Subsection 35(3) does not apply to flat fees.
-The Annual, Quarterly and Daily Charges represent flat fees.
+The Annual, Quarterly and Daily charges represent flat fees.

-For the purpose of subsection (3), "weight", in relation to an aircraft, means the maximum permissible take-off weight specified in the aircraft's certificate of airworthiness or in a document referred to in that certificate.
+35 (4) For the purpose of subsection (3), "weight", in relation to an aircraft, means the maximum permissible take-off weight specified in the aircraft's certificate of airworthiness or in a document referred to in that certificate.